-- 47.19.
-Direction to staff must be determined by a majority of the Council and must be clearly identified at the Council meeting.
+- 17. Direction to staff must be determined by a majority of the Council and must be clearly identified at the Council meeting.
 Tacit approval, or lack of disagreement by others, is not considered direction.
-The Mayor should ensure that the direction staff receives is clear and represents the majority view of the Council. - 18.20.
+The Mayor should ensure that the direction staff receives is clear and represents the majority view of the Council. - 18.
 Every Council action should be: - a.
 A reasoned decision that was arrived at in a fair way. - b.
-Not to the personal advantage of any Councilmember. - Free of favoritism. - d.
-Based on information and opinions from a variety of sources, and particularly, from those who would be most affected. - 4921.
-Councilmembers do not have private communications, among themselves or with members of the public, via electronic communication devices or otherwise, from the dais during public meetings.
+Not to the personal advantage of any Councilmember. - c.
+Free of favoritism. - d.
+Based on information and opinions from a variety of sources, and particularly, from those who would be most affected. - 19.
+Councilmembers do not have private communications, among themselves or with members of the public, via electronic communication devices or otherwise, from the dais during public meetings. - 20.

-2022.
 All members of the public desiring to speak at a Council or Commission meeting shall complete a speaker card which will be made available at all such meetings.
-The speaker should provide his and or her name and cityCity of residence on the speaker card.
+The speaker should provide his and her name and city of residence on the speaker card.
 Speaker cards shall be submitted to the City Clerk or meeting staff prior to the time the item begins.
-It is within the discretion of the Mayor-or meeting chair to accept a late submitted speaker card.
-Speakers participating via Zoom or any other remote/virtual communication system used by the City Council should press raise hand at the time the item they wish to comment on is heard.
-When they are brought into the meeting, they should state their name and City of residency.
+It is within the discretion of the Mayor or meeting chair to accept a late submitted speaker card. - 21.
+All meeting participants will tell the truth to the best of their knowledge and ability when presenting testimony or oral comments to the Council or Commission. - 22.
+All meeting participants shall conduct themselves in an orderly manner.
+As a last resort, any person conducting themselves in a disorderly manner may be removed from the meeting room pursuant to California Government Code Section 54954.3(c).